Giskard-AI/giskard/python-client/docs/guides/scan/underconfidence/index.md

 7. **Active Learning**: Implement active learning techniques to iteratively select informative instances for labeling.
 By actively querying labels for uncertain instances, the model can gradually improve its confidence and accuracy through targeted training on challenging examples.

 In conclusion, the underconfidence issue in classification in machine learning can hinder the reliability and decision-making capabilities of models.
-By
+By addressing the causes of underconfident predictions and employing techniques such as adjusting model complexity